hartmaj2/cs-tabor-is/denik.md

 - Renamed allergens to diets in participant dto and also added the diets to populate http request
 - Diets section implemented by reusing my grid table .css style
   - Had to move the styles to app.css so I can use it everywhere
+- Implemented diet editing in participant diet section
+  - There was a mistake in my edit participant api endpoint method (.Find() was called without test predicate)
+  - When editing another participant after edit of different participant, the checkboxes resemble still the old participants diets
+    - Fix was to pass dietSelections to the component directly and not load them OnInitialize